Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Abstract

 \section{Abstract}

 We study the problem of simulating the time evolution of a lattice Hamiltonian, where the qubits are laid out on a lattice and the Hamiltonian only includes geometrically local interactions (i.e., a qubit may only interact with qubits in its vicinity).
-This class of Hamiltonians is very general and encompasses essentially all physical Hamiltonians.
+This class of Hamiltonians is very general and is believed to capture fundamental interactions of physics.

-Our algorithm simulates the time evolution of such a Hamiltonian on $n$ qubits for time $T$ up to error $\epsilon$ using $\calO( nT \polylog (nT/\epsilon))$ gates with depth $O(T \polylog (nT/\epsilon))$.
+Our algorithm simulates the time evolution of such a Hamiltonian on $n$ qubits for time $T$ up to error $\epsilon$ using $\calO( nT \polylog (nT/\epsilon))$ gates with depth $\calO(T \polylog (nT/\epsilon))$.
 Our algorithm is the first simulation algorithm that achieves gate cost quasilinear in $nT$ and polylogarithmic in $1/\epsilon$.
 Our algorithm also readily generalizes to time-dependent Hamiltonians and yields an algorithm with similar gate count for any piecewise slowly varying time-dependent bounded local Hamiltonian.

 We also prove a matching lower bound on the gate count of such a simulation, showing that any quantum algorithm that can simulate a piecewise constant bounded local Hamiltonian in one dimension to constant error requires $\tOmega(nT)$ gates in the worst case.
 The lower bound holds even if we only require the output state to be correct on local measurements.
 To our best knowledge, this is the first nontrivial lower bound on the gate complexity of the simulation problem.